miguelgrieder/code-compiler/README.md

 ---

+### Install lexer environment with docker for using the program:

+1 - `make run-lexer-docker`

-### Install environment with docker for using the program:
+### Install parser environment with docker for using the program:

+1 - `make run-parser-docker`

 ### Install environment for development: